andrew henderson menu

 The undefined number of employees makes Romania a better choice for those who aren’t necessarily in need of 10 or more employees (such as the requirement in Bulgaria).

-The important takeaway for running a tax-optimized business is to use a “micro company” — this isn’t exactly easy to pull off for non-residents, so we recommend having professional guidance along the way
+The important takeaway for running a tax-optimized business is to use a ‘micro company’ — this isn’t exactly easy to pull off for non-residents, so we recommend having professional guidance along the way.

-Any company with a turnover of less than 1 million euros in the preceding year would qualify to pay reduced tax rates between 1-3%.
+Any company with a turnover of less than 1 million euros in the preceding year would qualify to pay reduced tax rates ranging between 1-3%.
 There is also a dividend tax of 5% that needs to be paid, but it’s a far cry from what Western Europeans are paying.

 So, what sort of business should you create in Romania?